Tips & Expectations

 How Many Clients Should I Expect?

 This is a commonly asked question, without a single answer.
-We want to be as transparent as possible about what to expect with your listing, as well as provide tips on how to improve your results if needed.
-Please read below to get a little more insight into how all of this works.
+We want to be as transparent as possible about what to expect with your listing as well as provide tips on how to improve your results if needed.

 While the site is highly visited, therapists listed with us often have very different experiences.
-Some therapists get flooded with requests (some having reported as many as 10 inquiries/week), some have inquires trickle in more slowly (2-3/month), and sometimes there are those receive no inquiries at all.
+Some therapists get flooded with requests (some having reported as many as 10 inquiries/week), some have inquires trickle in more slowly (2-3/month), and some receive very few, or no inquiries at all.
 We cannot make any guarantees on what to expect due this large variance, but we are happy to share the trends we have noticed.

 Why do some hear from more than others?

 There are MANY factors to consider.
-Below you’ll read about some things we’ve noticed that differentiate a successful profile from a not-so-successful one.
-If you are finding things slow, you can use this information to make adjustments and hopefully improve your results!
+Below are some things we’ve noticed that differentiate a successful profile from a not-so-successful one.
+If you are finding things slow, use this information to make adjustments and hopefully improve your results!

 Is Your Photo Well Framed And Clear?

-What Messages Do The General Aesthetics Of Your Photo Convey?
+What Messages Do The Aesthetics Of Your Photo Convey?

-Pay attention to what’s in the background of your photo, what you are wearing, your expression, etc. This all speaks volumes to potential clients.
+This is your clients first impression of you and, as they say, a picture is worth a thousand words.
+Pay attention to what’s in the background, what you are wearing, your expression, etc. This speaks volumes to potential clients.

 A client has landed on your page.
-What factors might influence their decision to reach out to you or to instead move on to the next therapist?
+What factors might influence them to reach out to you or to instead move on to the next therapist?
 Here are some things that can make a difference:

 Easy To Read Formatting